mihkek/Hakaton_StreetsClean/README.md

 #Pet-project
 #Some words about this project

-I was working on this project in a hakaton.
-Our team must to create a web-app, that can help for workers to construct directions for cleaning roads in Lipeck
+I worked on this project in “Hakaton”.
+Our team had to create a web-app that could help workers to construct directions for cleaning the roads in the Russian city - Lipeck.
-Unfortunately, some problens taked place, and project was not complete.
-But my task was to create frontend, and here is it.
+Unfortunately, some problems took place and the project as a whole hasn't been completed.
+But my task was to create only the frontend, and here it is.

 Functions of the application:

-1) Show and edit base information about every route in the map(in idea, data about routes and the location of transport on them must to receiving from back-end).
+To show and edit base information about every route on the map.
-You can change transport type, start and end place and add/remove control points
+The data about routes and locations of transport on the map is supposed to be received from the backend.
+You can change transport types, starting and ending zones and you’re able to add/remove control points.

-2) Find any place in the word map using lat and lang
+To find any place in the word map using lat and lang.